Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 We use `oneflow.train.CheckPoint()` to achieve object of CheckPoint.
 There are three critical methods in `CheckPoint`:

-* `init` : According to method of lacking to initializa parameters.
+* `init` : According to method of lacking to initialize parameters.

 * `save` : Responsible for save the current model to the specified path.